Skip to main content

 With Us, Not Against Us

-Assaults ranged from kicking, punching and head-butting, to spitting, slapping, biting and verbal abuse.
+Assaults range from kicking, punching and headbutting, to spitting, slapping, biting and verbal abuse.

-“Our crews might have no choice but to leave a scene if their personal safety is compromised, and this isn’t helpful for anyone, least of all the patient.
+“Our crews might have no choice but to leave a scene if their safety is compromised, and that isn’t helpful for anyone, least of all the patient.

 “A split-second act of violence can have a devastating and long-term impact on our staff, both physically and emotionally.

-“The debt of gratitude we owe to our emergency workers has never been greater, so now more than ever, we’re asking the public to work with us, not against us.”
+“The debt of gratitude we owe to our emergency workers has never been greater, so now more than ever, we’re asking the public to treat them with respect.”

-In 2018, the maximum sentence under the Assault on Emergency Workers (Offences) Act was doubled from six months to 12 months in prison, but criminals could soon face up to two years in prison under new laws.
+In 2018, the maximum custodial sentence under the Assault on Emergency Workers (Offences) Act which could be applied by the magistrates court was doubled from six months to 12 months in prison.

-Pledge your support to the campaign on social media using the hashtag #WithUsNotAgainstUs or #GydaNiNidYnEinHerbyn.
+You can support the campaign on social media by using the hashtag #WithUsNotAgainstUs.

 Share On: